AxonIQ/reference-guide/setting-up/maven-dependencies.md

 ### Axon Metrics
 This module provides basic implementations based on Coda Hale to collect the monitoring information.

+### Axon Micrometer
+This module provides basic implementations based on Micrometer to collect the monitoring information.
+[Micrometer](https://micrometer.io/) is a dimensional-first metrics collection facade whose aim is to allow you to time, count, and gauge your code with a vendor neutral API.

 ### Axon CDI
 This module provides support for Contexts and Dependency Injection (CDI) for the Java EE platform.